Grisonnet1495/HEPL-cpp-scheduleMaker/README.md

 Please take in account that this is our first project using C++ and Qt for an graphical application.

+If you want to test this application, you can recompile it using CMake.

 **This app is experimental.
 We are not responsible for any damage to your system.**

 ## Copyright: